Bedrock Knowledge Bases Retrieve API Does Not Work with OpenSearch Serverless NextGen — Cause and Workaround

 Introduction

-While exploring cost reduction using the scale-to-zero feature of OpenSearch Serverless NextGen, I fell into an unexpected pitfall.
+While exploring cost reduction through the scale-to-zero feature of OpenSearch Serverless NextGen, I stumbled into an unexpected pitfall.

 The issue was: "Creating a NextGen collection with Bedrock Knowledge Bases and syncing (ingesting) data succeeds, but calling the Retrieve API (search) returns a 403 error."

-To get straight to the conclusion: Bedrock KB's Retrieve API is not compatible with OpenSearch Serverless NextGen.
-It was a fairly hard-to-notice problem where ingestion works but only retrieval is broken.
+To cut to the chase: Bedrock KB's Retrieve API is not compatible with OpenSearch Serverless NextGen.
+It was a particularly hard-to-notice problem where ingestion works but only retrieval is broken.

-In this article, I'll share the background of how I noticed this problem, my investigation into the cause, and the workaround I ultimately adopted (direct querying via opensearch-py).
+This article shares how I discovered this problem, my investigation into the cause, and the workaround I ultimately adopted (direct querying via opensearch-py).

-Here's a summary of the steps to use a NextGen collection as a vector store for Bedrock KB.
-Since things proceed smoothly up to a point, the problem is even harder to notice.
+Here is an overview of the steps to use a NextGen collection as a vector store for Bedrock KB.
+Since everything proceeds smoothly up to a point, the problem is even harder to notice.

 1. Creating an OpenSearch Serverless NextGen Collection